mbreed-author/mbreed-author.github.io/_posts/2022-02-11-events-notes-21.md

 ## Chapter 21: Humiliation

-1. All the **Mao quotes** are authentic, mainly from the [Little Red Book](https://www.marxists.org/ebooks/mao/Quotations_from_Chairman_Mao_Tse-tung.pdf).
+1. Chesterfield's speech at the start is from Mao.
+All the other **Mao quotes** are authentic, mainly from the [Little Red Book](https://www.marxists.org/ebooks/mao/Quotations_from_Chairman_Mao_Tse-tung.pdf).
 But the song *The World Turned Upside Down* is adapted from a chorus in the opera *Nixon in China* by John Adams.

+1. Neighbourhood Committees for the Defence of the Revolution were a feature of Castro's Cuba.

+1. The Schools Action Union was born out of a campaign against assessment, involving tearing up exam scripts.

 1. The spelling Mao Tse-Tung was replaced by the pinyin transliteration Mao Zedong in 1978.